NDAK14004U Web Science (WS)

 - All aids allowed

 Several internal examiners.

-Students will need to submit new projects/assignments no later than two weeks before the re-exam; additionally a 20-minute oral examination without preparation will be administered covering the full course syllabus.
+Students will need to submit new projects/assignments no later than three weeks before the re-exam; and a 20-minute oral examination without preparation will be administered covering the full course syllabus.

 Criteria for exam assesment